 In addition to its function as drainage infrastructure, the retention pond would create a water feature in the Canal District.
 The primary pond would be located in the northeast area of the development, which would drain to the lakes through a canal with a system of weirs designed to generate a cascading water flow.
-The primary pond is designed to have an average water depth of 7-8 feet, and the canal a water depth of 2 feet.
-The water depth and flow would be regulated by a water pump recirculating system that connects to the lakes.
+The primary pond is designed to have an average water depth of 7-8 feet, and the canal a water depth of 4 feet with a 2- foot "safety ledge."
+The water depth and flow would be regulated by a water pump recirculating system that connects to the lakes below.